Rosa setigera

 Description and Growing Information

 General DescriptionThe climbing Prairie Rose is an attractive perennial shrub that can take on the characteristics of a vine.
-Also, branches that reach the grown tend to root and aid this plant in developing several meters tall and wide.
+Branches that reach the ground tend to root and aid this plant in developing several meters tall and wide.
 This shrub has compound leaves with an alternate arrangement.
 Interestingly, there are usually five leaflets in an oblong or obovate shape with a serrate edge and leathery texture.
 Climbing Prairie Rose is known for having large pink flowers.
 This plant grows in the wilds of Ontario and is of special Concern to the Ontario government, meaning there is risk of future due to characteristics and identified threats.

 ID CharacteristicWhen identifying this plant, look for its climbing or arching form.
 Climbing Prairie Rose also has greenish-red stems with thorns.
 Watch for pink flowers with yellow stamens and dark green palmately compound leaves.
 Additionally, be on the lookout for green buds that start broad and narrow as they progress to the tip.